huss-osman/linux-fundamentals/01-linux/README.md

 This repository documents my hands-on learning of **Linux** through practical exercises and real-world command-line workflows.

 Linux is the foundation of modern infrastructure.
-Nearly everything in DevOps — containers, CI/CD, cloud platforms, and automation — assumes a strong understanding of Linux at the command line.
-This repository exists to build and demonstrate that foundation.
+Nearly everything in DevOps including containers, CI/CD, cloud platforms, and automation relies on strong Linux command-line fundamentals.

 The focus throughout this work is on **understanding how Linux works**, not memorising commands.